Indonesia Film

 Once your film permit is approved, we’ll request from you:

-Journalist visas may be single-entry or multiple-entry.
+Film visas may be single-entry or multiple-entry.

 Once a journalist visa is issued, crew members must enter Indonesia within 90 days to avoid cancellation.